Kanza-s/welcome/README.md

 # welcome
-Login and sign up front-end for interns.pk internship task.
+Developed Login and sign up front-end for task assigned by interns.pk in internship .